quacksouls/bitburner/data/karma/README.md

 The stats, karma, and money data in the table below have been averaged over the number of minutes required to reach -54,000 or lower.
 Each number has been rounded to 6 decimal places and should be read as a rate per minute.
+Time is in the format `hh:mm:ss`.

 | Sleeve |     Time |    Agility |    Defense |  Dexterity |       Karma |          Money |   Strength |
 | -----: | -------: | ---------: | ---------: | ---------: | ----------: | -------------: | ---------: |